DC Current Generation and Power Feature in Strongly Driven Floquet-Bloch Systems

-In this work, we consider a system with periodicity in both space and time, known as the Floquet-Bloch system, connected to a heat bath.
-We first introduce the Floquet formalism to solve the quantum Liouville equation and obtain the density matrix for the non-interacting Floquet-Bloch system with damping.
-The result shows that there exist two ensembles: the Bloch thermal equilibrium with no Floquet drive, whose density matrix is diagonal under the Bloch eigenbasis; and the Floquet diagonal ensemble with heat contact turned off, whose density matrix is diagonal under the Floquet-Bloch eigenbasis.
-We then find that in the weak damping but strongly driven regime, the current responses have two contributions: a dissipationless intrinsic part and a dissipative extrinsic correction due to damping, which are nonzero for systems with broken time-reversal and inversion symmetries.
-Significantly, the extrinsic correction to the first order in damping originates from a shift in polarization between two ensembles.
-Finally, we apply the formalism to a two-band model showing the behaviors of the Bloch system under intensive periodic drive.
+In this work, we consider a system with periodicity in both space and time, known as the Floquet-Bloch system, connected to a heat bath, and investigate the DC current generations and their power features.
+We first characterize the heat bath through a relaxation time approximation~\cite{ho1986floquet,sato2019microscopic}, and obtain the density matrix for a non-interacting Floquet-Bloch system with damping, which is related to two equilibria: an instantaneous Bloch thermal equilibrium and a Floquet quasi-equilibrium whose density matrix is diagonal under the Floquet-Bloch eigenbasis.
+In the weakly damping but strongly driven regime, we find that the current responses consists of an intrinsic part and an extrinsic correction due to the damping, which are nonzero for systems with broken time-reversal and inversion symmetries.
+The power features are the following: the intrinsic part is dissipationless and related to the Floquet quasi-equilibrium, while the extrinsic part needs a sustained energy input and originates from a shift between two equilibrium ensembles.
+Thus the generation of the intrinsic current enhances the overall power efficiency.
+We also investigate the role of the driving field strength in the DC current generations revealing that the currents become larger under a relatively stronger field but drops dramatically at a certain point where a Floquet gap transition happens.